 The quizzes will be online quizzes given on Brightspace.
 The first quiz will be done as a group project in class.
-On all the later quiz days class will end early, giving you an opportunity to do the quiz during the scheduled class time.
-If you prefer, you can do the quiz later that day.
-You'll have until 8pm to complete each quiz.
-All of the quizzes other than quiz one are timed, so once you open the quiz a timer will start and you will not be able to reopen the quiz once you close it.
+All the other quizzes will be done individually.
+All of the quizzes other than quiz one are timed quizzes.
+That means that once you open the quiz a timer will start and you will not be able to reopen the quiz once you close it.

-All of the quizzes are open-book and open-notes, but only the first quiz is a group project.
-All the other quizzes you must complete on your own.
+All of the quizzes are open-book and open-notes.